Food Safety For Infants

 - Caution: goats milk is lower in folate, iron, vitamin C and vitamin D, which are needed nutrients for your growing baby.

-- Too much juice.
+- Juice should not be offered before the age of one.
 It should not take the place of needed breast milk or formula which contains many nutrients the baby needs to grow and thrive.
-If juice is provided, it must be in infants over the age of 6 months.
-Never give more than 2 to 4 ounces of juice at one time and limit juice to 6 ounces per day at most.
+If juice is provided, after the age of 1 year, limit to 4 ounces of juice per day at most.

 - Fluid outside of breast milk or formula.
 Speak to your child’s pediatrician about when additional fluids would be needed.
 Breast milk or formula usually provides adequate fluid.
 In hot climates, small amounts of additional fluid may be needed up to 4 ounces.